Skip to Main Content

 Patrons are responsible for all items checked out on their account.

 The fee for replacing a lost or damaged item is $50.
-Damage could include, but is not limited to, water damage, stains, torn or chewed pages, or highlighting or writing in the book.
+Damage could include, but is not limited to, water damage, stains, torn or chewed pages, highlighting, or writing in the book.

-You may request to purchase a replacement copy of the item.
-The replacement copy must be in like-new condition and be the same edition as the lost or damaged item.
+Items overdue less than 18 months: you may request to purchase a replacement copy of the item or pay the $50 replacement fee.
+The replacement copy must be in like-new condition with no highlighting, writing, or library ownership stamps and be the same edition as the lost or damaged item.

 Students with books four weeks overdue will be placed on academic hold.
 They will be unable to check out items from the Library, enroll in classes, or get transcripts until the matter is resolved.